 Bruce's love of folk music often leads him to collaborate with musicians who have strong connections with both classical and folk/world traditions, such as accordionist Michael Ward-Bergeman, mandolinist Avi Avital and clarinettist David Orlowsky.
 Bruce also enjoys close working relationships with some of the finest musicians of the younger generation including Ensemble ACJW; harpist Bridget Kibbey; the grammy-nominated Metropolis Ensemble in New York; Chroma in the UK; and Art of Elan in San Diego (whose recording of their 2011 commission The Eye of Night was recently released).

 Bruce's work in opera has also attracted considerable attention.
 A series of short operas for Tete a Tete in London culminated in the Genesis Foundation commission Push!
 (2006) which was Critic's Choice for 2006 in both The Telegraph and Classical Music Magazine and received universal critical acclaim.
 In 2008, Dawn Upshaw instigated the commission for his one-act opera A Bird in Your Ear (2008) for Bard College, NY.
-After its successful premiere the opera has had performances by New York City Opera as part of the 2009 VOX festival; as a finalist in the National Opera Association's Chamber Opera competition 2008; and with students at NYU.
-The New York Times said the opera, "rich with imagined folk tunes, undulant accompaniment patterns and vibrant choral writing, is delicate, tartly tonal and lucidly orchestrated."
-2013 brought Bruce's new chamber opera The Firework Maker's Daughter which again received enormous acclaim with critics and audiences in the US and UK.
+2013 brought Bruce's chamber opera The Firework Maker's Daughter which again received enormous acclaim with critics and audiences in the US and UK and was shortlisted for both the British Composer Awards, and the 2014 Olivier Awards for Best New Opera Production.
 A new large-scale opera is currently in the early stages of development with ROH.